 - 1/4 c basil leaves + blossoms (for garnish)

-- 2 tbsp fresh thyme leaves for garnish (optional)
+- 2 tbsp fresh thyme + oregano leaves for garnish (optional)

 Whisk the olive oil, red wine vinegar or lemon juice, sea salt and black pepper together.
 Taste and adjust seasonings with more sea salt, vinegar or olive oil.
 Taste and adjust again until the perfect acidity balance is achieved to your liking.

 Pour over the sliced tomatoes, cucumber and scallions and toss to coat gently.
 Allow to sit at room temperature for at least 5 minutes before serving.
-Toss to coat again just before serving.
+Toss to coat again just before serving sprinkled with the fresh herbs.